vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-monitoring-checklist.md

 - _Notes:_ Additional information applicable to the condition.

 If the condition is true and above the given threshold, the monitoring system should generate an alert with the given severity.
+To keep things simple, we use two severities in this guide: _Warning_ and _Critical_.
+We advise treating critical alerts as urgent, and alerting via a pager or equivalent.
+Warnings are less severe and can typically be tied to an asynchronous notification such as email, Slack, or a ticketing system.

 It is important to keep in mind that thresholds and the severity of alerts will vary for each environment.
 Platform operators can use this guide as a starting